-Tew Siew Chong

-Aged 54, Male, Malaysian

-Tew Siew Chong is currently the Group Financial Controller of Favelle Favco Berhad ("FFB") and has been appointed since 2002.
+Tew Siew Chong Aged 55, Male, Malaysian Tew Siew Chong is currently the Group Financial Controller of Favelle Favco Berhad ("FFB") and has been appointed since 2002.
 He was later appointed as Director of Shanghai Favco Engineering Machinery Manufacturing Co., Ltd. ("SFEMM") in October 2011, Director of Exact Automation Sdn Bhd, Exact Analytical Sdn Bhd and Sedia Teguh Sdn Bhd in July 2018 and Director of Strata Niaga Sdn Bhd in October 2022.
 He is involved in the formulation and implementation of the Group's financial and accounting policies.
 He was previously the Group Accountant of Favelle Favco Cranes (M) Sdn.
 Bhd. ("FFM").
 Prior to joining the FFB Group, he was attached to MOL Berhad as the Group Management Accountant.
 He was also the Cost Accountant in LKH Power Transformer Sdn Bhd for two years, from 1995 to 1997.
 He is a member of the Chartered Institute of Management Accountants, United Kingdom and the Malaysian Institute of Accountants.

-He has no directorships in other public companies and listed issuers.
-He does not have any family relationship with any director and/or major shareholder of the company.
-He does not have any conflict of interest with the company and has no convictions for any offences within the past five (5) years, other than traffic offences.

-Teo Kai Sze, Henry

-Aged 68, Male, Singaporean

-Teo Kai Sze, Henry has been the General Manager of Favelle Favco Cranes Pte.
+Teo Kai Sze, Henry Aged 69, Male, Singaporean Teo Kai Sze, Henry has been the General Manager of Favelle Favco Cranes Pte.
 Ltd. ("FFS") since 1995.
 He was later appointed as Director of Favelle Favco Winches Pte.
 Ltd. ("FFW") and FFS on 25 February 2011 and 31 December 2015 respectively.
 He is in charge of the overall operations of FFS and FFW.
 He also oversees the sales and marketing of cranes in Singapore and Vietnam.
 Prior to joining the FFB Group, he was Assistant Manager at Compoform Industries and Marine & Onshore Trading Co.
 Pte Ltd. He obtained a Diploma in Civil Engineering from the Singapore Polytechnic in 1974.
 He has no directorships in other public companies and listed issuers.
 He does not have any family relationship with any director and/or major shareholder of the company.
 He does not have any conflict of interest with the company and has no convictions for any offences within the past five (5) years, other than traffic offences.

-Michael Khoo Kok Eng

-61, Male, Malaysian

-Michael Khoo Kok Eng has been the General Manager of Favelle Favco Cranes (USA), Inc. ("FFU") since 1999.
+Michael Khoo Kok Eng 62, Male, Malaysian Michael Khoo Kok Eng has been the General Manager of Favelle Favco Cranes (USA), Inc. ("FFU") since 1999.
 He was later appointed as Director of FFU in September 2004.
 He is in charge of managing all operational aspects of the business of FFU.
 He also oversees the after-market parts and services business for the FFB Group.
 His previous working experience include being a Site/Design Engineer with Connel Wagner Pty Ltd (Australia), Project Manager at EL Project Management Consultants, Project/General Manager at MEB and General Manager at Sanyco Grand Industries.
 He obtained his Bachelor's Degree in Engineering (Civil) in 1984, and subsequently, a Graduate Diploma in Computing in 1990, both from Monash University, Australia.
 He has no directorships in other public companies and listed issuers.
 He does not have any family relationship with any director and/or major shareholder of the company.
 He does not have any conflict of interest with the company and has no convictions for any offences within the past five (5) years, other than traffic offences.

+Favelle Favco Berhad and its subsidiaries Registration No.: 199201017739 (249243-W) (Incorporated In Malaysia)